Skip to content

 CTA License Calculation

-In your review board presentation, show a license summary table.
+In the review board presentation, show a license summary table.
 Example: “1,500 internal sales users (Sales Cloud Enterprise), 200 service agents (Service Cloud Enterprise), 50 IT/ops users (Platform Plus), 10,000 customers (Customer Community login-based), 500 partners (Partner Community member-based).”
 This demonstrates cost awareness and appropriate license selection.

 Identity Licenses